mattbis/msmeo.doc.draft/USAGE.draft.md

   - van
   - grant
 #### how releases work
+  - v 1 2 3 4 5 6 7 8
+  - each is a release profile - they likely change how the internals works
 #### note on major versions
 - every prior version is included, almost anything is limited or sticky... see `-h --to-ver`.
 Since I am using this all the time once it works.. it has to work forever..
 ## upgrading